3cognito/righty/README.md

 ---

 _This is in active development.
-Check back for updates on implementation status and additional features._
+Check back for updates on implementation status and additional features, submit a PR if you can help, Thank you._